ezequielscott/jiraextractor/README.md

 `jiraextractor -s JIRA_URL --project PROJECT_KEY [-u, --username] [-p, --password] [--issuefile] [--changelogfile] [--startdate] [--enddate] [--anonymize=False] [--parsefile] [-b, --blocksize]`

-### Example:
+## Example:

-1. create a virtual environment ``$ python -m venv env`
+1. create a virtual environment
+   * `$ python -m venv env`
+2. install all the dependencies
+   * `$ pip install -r requirements.txt`
-2. activate the virtual environment
+3. activate the virtual environment
    * `$ ./env/Scripts/activate.bat` (Win)
    * `$ source tutorial-env/bin/activate` (Linux, MacOS)
-3. extract the data.
+4. extract the data.
 This example extracts all the issues and the changelog of the Spring project XD from 18-Feb-2014 to 20-Feb-2014
    * `$ python jiraextractor.py -s https://jira.spring.io/ --project XD --startdate "2014-02-18" --enddate "2014-02-20"`
-4. As a result, three files are created:
+5. As a result, three files are created:
    * jira.spring.io-XD-changelog.csv : each row represents a change made on a issue report
    * jira.spring.io-XD-issues.csv : each row represents an issue report
    * XD-raw : contains issue report data without any pre-processing step (for example, the changelog is embedded in a field using json)